Otsego Creative Arts Fest brings new challenge

 OTSEGO, Mich.
 (WOOD) — Cloudy and rainy skies weren’t going to stop curators, volunteers and attendees from enjoying the 32nd annual Creative Arts Fest Saturday.

-The weather wasn’t going to stop the community from showcasing its newest addition to the festival: Art Challenge.

-Art Challenge, devised by the Otsego Chamber of Commerce, allows locals to enter-in their art pieces for display and a chance at a $500 reward during the Saturday afternoon event, making it comparable to Grand Rapids’ Art Prize.
+The festival included a new feature: the Art Challenge.
+Devised by the Otsego Chamber of Commerce, the challenge allows locals to enter their art pieces for display and a chance at a $500 reward during the Saturday afternoon event.

-There were 25 local artists who submitted something for the challenge, and 2,500 people voted.
-The winner was announced and took home the cash reward.
+Twenty-five local artists submitted something for the challenge and 2,500 people voted for the winner.

-There is also a new addition to this year’s festival, called Makers Market.
-This addition is specifically for children aged 7 to 17, and allows participants to create and sell their art to attendees.
+The festival also included the new Makers Market.
+The addition was specifically for children 7 to 17 and allowed participants to create and sell their art to attendees.

-Ennis says the yearly festival is vital to helping the community come together and thrive.
+Ennis said the yearly festival is vital to helping the community come together and thrive.

 From 10 a.m. to 4 p.m., festival goers enjoyed a variety of entertainment, including art pieces, local vendors, small businesses and local restaurants.